🚨 Scam Guide · 2026

 How to Avoid

-• If you want to help, donate to established charities or NGOs in Pokhara
+• If you want to help, donate to established charities or NGOs in Pokhara.

-• Politely decline and walk away — this is a known daily routine
+• Politely decline and walk away — this is a known daily routine.

-• If you do buy something, choose a modest item from a shop of your choosing
+• If you do buy something, choose a modest item from a shop of your choosing.

-• Don't feel guilty — the money does not go to feed children
+• Don't feel guilty — the money does not go to feed children.

 Scam #2

-The Unlicensed Trekking Agency
+The Pokhara Unlicensed Annapurna-Trek Agency

 ⚠️ High